HaxeFoundation/hscript/README.md

 trace(interp.execute(ast));
 ```

 In case of a parsing error an `hscript.Expr.Error` is thrown.
-You can use `parser.line` to know the line number.
+You can use `parser.line` to check the line number.

 You can set some globaly accessible identifiers by using `interp.variables.set("name",value)`